Chino Hills Apartments for Rent

 Average Apartment Rent in Chino Hills, California

 Chino Hills Apartment Rental TrendsApartments in Chino Hills have competitive rents so be sure to use our apartment finder to get the best deal.
+In December the average rent for a 1 Bedroom Chino Hills apartment cost $1,473.
 If you need a roommate, try finding a 2 bedroom apartment rental.
-An average 2 bedroom Chino Hills apartment was $1,659 in September.
+An average 2 bedroom Chino Hills apartment was $1,692 in December.
 Start your apartment search by checking out some of the Chino Hills rentals listed below.

 Rent Apartments Near Chino Hills, California